-The general overall policy for ESI ammunition and explosives (A&E) operations will be employing the "cardinal rule of explosives safety", which is to limit exposure to a minimum number of personnel, for a minimum amount of time, to a minimum amount of A&E consistent with safe and efficient operations IAW DOD 4145.26-M, C3.2.1.
+The general overall policy for ESI destruction operations will be employing the "cardinal rule of explosives safety", which is to limit exposure to a minimum number of personnel, for a minimum amount of time, to a minimum amount of A&E consistent with safe and efficient operations IAW DOD 4145.26-M, C3.2.1.

-ESI will develop and submit an Explosives Site Plan IAW DOD 4145.26-M, C1.8 to the LMD for review and approval.
+ESI will develop and submit an Explosives Site Plan IAW DOD 4145.26-M, C1.8 to the LMD for review and approval IAW LMD Policy Number 9, Subject: Explosive Operations, dated 1 Jan 15 and LMD Policy Number 23, Subject: Explosive Safety, dated 1 Jan 15.
 A portion of the Explosives Site Plan will address the hazard areas and safety zones which will be established and enforced during ESI A&E operations and material burning to protect both workers and the public.
-Internal and external safety distances will be used in Area I as shown on Maps in Appendix C and described below.
+Internal and external safety distances will be used in Area I as shown on Maps in Appendix B and described below.

-- Material burns will either be conducted in a metal burn tray in the Contained Burn Chamber or fed by conveyor into the Kiln Disposal Unit.
-Each burn tray for the Contained Burn Chamber or within the conveyor on the Kiln Disposal Unit will have material leveled to a maximum 3" depth IAW DOD 4145.26-M, C15.9.3.1.or use test data from critical diameter tests conducted on M6 and CBI to demonstrate critical depth requirements with small scale operational build-up to demonstrate safe burning capability for either the Contained Burn Chamber burn trays and conveyor feed depth/rate in the Kiln Disposal Unit.
-Based on a 3" depth, each burn tray in the Contained Burn Chamber will contain 880 pounds of material or the Kiln Disposal Unit will burn 7 pounds of material continuously.
-Prior to conducting burns in either the Contained Burn Chamber or the Kiln Disposal Unit, a 1250' safety zone will be established IAW DOD 4145.26-M, C5.18.5.2.
-Either the Contained Burn Chamber or Kiln Disposal Unit will be operated on a 24 hours a day basis to meet throughput requirements, so the 1250' safety zone will be in place on a continuous basis. - The Material Staging Area will be sited based on 45,000# HD 1.1 and an Inhabited Building Distance safety zone of 1,423' will be used for protection of unrelated personnel and the public as required by DOD 4145.26-M, Table AP2.T1. - Internal safety distances for protection of ESI unrelated personnel are 1,423' for the Range Control Facility based on Inhabited Building Distance from the Material Staging Area with explosives limits of 45,000# HD 1.1 IAW DOD 4145.26-M, Table AP2.T1.
-During burns in either the Contained Burn Chamber or Kiln Disposal Unit, the Control Room and other related ESI personnel will be at least 231' for burns of up to 880# HD 1.1 in the Controlled Burn Chamber or 7# HD 1.1 in the Kiln Disposal Unit IAW DOD 4145.26-M, C5.18.5.1.
-The Material Staging Area will be at least 640' from either the Contained Burn Chamber or Kiln Disposal Unit Jack DOD 4145.26-M, C5.18.5.1.
-The Material Staging Area will be at least 640' from either the Contained Burn Chamber or Kiln Disposal Unit based on Unbarricaded Intraline Distance for 45,000# HD 1.1 at the Material Staging Area as required by DOD 4145.26-M, AP2.T5. - Explosives magazines will be used to store the thermal initiators (hazard class 1.4) and thermal boosters (hazard class 1.3).
-NO Hazardous Class 1.1 explosives will be stored by ESI.
-These explosives magazines will be limited to 500# HD 1.3 materials and a 50' intraline distance is applied to the Material Staging Area IAW DOD 4145.26-M, Table AP2.T14.
+- This 1250' safety zone is Inhabited Building Distance based on a worst case maximum of 880# Hazard Division (HD) 1.1 and is used to protect unrelated personnel and the public.
+The Contained Burn Chamber will be operated on a 24 hours a day basis to meet throughput requirements, so the 1250' safety zone will be in place on a continuous basis. - The Material Staging Area will be sited using existing Area I barricades based on a worst case maximum of 90,000# HD 1.1 and an Inhabited Building Distance safety zone of 1,793' will be used for protection of unrelated personnel and the public as required by DOD 4145.26-M, Table AP2.T1. - Internal safety distances for protection of ESI unrelated personnel are 1,793' for the Range Control Facility based on Inhabited Building Distance from the Material Staging Area with explosives limit of 90,000# HD 1.1 IAW DOD 4145.26-M, Table AP2.T1.
+During burns in the Contained Burn Chamber, the Remote Control Center and other related ESI personnel will be at least 231' based on remote operator protection for burns of up to 880# HD 1.1 in the Controlled Burn Chamber IAW DOD 4145.26-M, C5.18.5.1.
+The Material Staging Area will be at least 403' from the Contained Burn

+Chamber based on Barricaded Intraline Distance for 90,000# HD 1.1 at the Material Staging Area as required by DOD 4145.26-M, AP2.T5.

-An 18,000 gallon propane tank will be required to support either the Contained Burn Chamber or the Kiln Disposal Unit.
-The propane tank will be located at least 100' (fire protection distance) from the Material Staging Area and at least 231' from the Contained Burn Chamber or Kiln Disposal Unit as required by DOD 4145.26-M, C3.12.1 and C5.18.5.1.
-A LP or diesel fuel tank/truck will be required to support material handling equipment and will be located 100' based on fire protection distance from the Material Staging Area and at least 231' from the Contained Burn Chamber or Kiln Disposal Unit IAW DOD 4145.26-M, C3.12.1. and C5.18.5.1.
+- Explosives magazines will be used to store the thermal initiators (HD 1.4) and thermal boosters (HD 1.3).
+NO HD 1.1 explosives will be stored by ESI.
+These explosives magazines will be limited to 500# HD 1.3 materials and a 50' Intraline distance is applied to the Material Staging Area IAW DOD 4145.26-M, Table AP2.T14. - Gas and diesel fuel storage tanks will be required to support material handling equipment and will be located 100' based on fire protection distance from the Material Staging Area and at least 231' from the Contained Burn Chamber IAW DOD 4145.26-M, C3.12.1. and C5.18.5.1. - A 10,000 gallon aboveground Ammonium Hydroxide (Aqueous Ammonia) storage tank will be required to support the Contained Burn Chamber pollution control equipment.
+The controlling distance for siting this tank will be 231' based on protecting the operator refilling the tank from an accidental explosion of the Contained Burn Chamber while concurrently burning 880# HD 1.1 IAW DOD 4145.26-M, C5.18.5.1.